 7. Barr Trail

-The Barr Trail isn’t the hardest hike, but it offers its own unique challenge: electrical activity.
-More specifically, lighting strikes.
+The Barr Trail isn’t the hardest hike, but it offers its own unique challenge: lighting strikes.
 As the state with the highest elevation, Colorado’s mountains see an outstanding amount of electrical activity, the biggest hot spot being Pikes Peak.
 While there is a road that could take you to the summit, most hikers agree that’s the easy way out.
 The Barr Trail works its way through stunning meadows and boulder fields to the stop of the mountain where the views are like no other.
-That said, some people argue the risk of lighting strikes on the way up isn’t worth the struggle.
+That said, some people argue the risk of lighting strikes on the way up isn’t worth the struggle to conquer one of the hardest hikes in the US.

 - Location: Colorado